A homological approach to pseudoisotopy theory. I: The proof of

 \begin{lem} The stabilisation map \eqref{equ:stabilisationBlockdiffDiff} is $(2n-4)$-connected. \end{lem} \begin{proof} Taking vertical homotopy fibres in the diagram (see \cref{sect:autVg} for the notation) of fibre sequences whose diagonal arrows are given by the iterated stabilisation maps results in a map of fibre sequences of the form

 whose inner diagonal map is the map in question and whose rightmost equivalences follow from another application of Cerf's result mentioned in the previous proof.
-As the inclusions $D^{2n+1}\subset V_g$ and $D^{2n}\subset W_{g,1}$ have relative handle dimension $n$ and the manifolds $V_g$ and $W_{g,1}$ are $(n-1)$-connected, the two outer diagonal maps are $(2n-4)$-connected by a form of Morlet's lemma of disjunction \cite[p.\,28, Lem.\,a]{BLR}, so the claim follows from the induced ladder of long exact sequences in homotopy groups.\end{proof}
+As the manifolds $V_g$ and $W_{g,1}$ are $(n-1)$-connected, the two outer diagonal maps are $(2n-4)$-connected by a form of Morlet's lemma of disjunction \cite[p.\,29, Cor.\,3.2]{BLR}, so the claim follows from the induced ladder of long exact sequences in homotopy groups.\end{proof}

 Combining the previous two lemmas results in a $(2n-4)$-connected map